ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 Avoid creating 'caches'.
 Ansible is designed without a central server or authority, so you cannot guarantee it will not run with different permissions, options or locations.
 If you need a central authority, have it on top of Ansible (for example, using bastion/cm/ci server or tower); do not try to build it into modules.

-Always use the hacking/test-module script when developing modules and it will warn you about these kind of things.
+Always use the hacking/test-module script when developing modules to receive warnings about these issues.